lucas-piessevaux/lucas-piessevaux.github.io/research.md

 #### Here are my past and current research projects.
 ***Current***

-- **A motivic approach to equivariant synthetic spectra** (j/w Keita Allen)
+- **Synthetic equivariant spectra for finite abelian groups and motivic homotopy theory** (j/w Keita Allen)

-  Classically, (even, MU-based) synthetic spectra can equivalently be described in terms of cellular motivic spectra over the complex numbers after completion at a prime.
-We show that this persists in the equivariant setting at finite cyclic groups by comparing (suitably cellular) equivariant motivic spectra over the complex numbers with a candidate for (even, MU-based) equivariant synthetic spectra that is built to categorify the even filtration.
-The key technical tool is good control over the equivariant algebraic cobordism spectrum, in particular a sort of global functoriality and a cellular description, that allow us to use the machinery of global group laws and establish vanishing results needed to obtain an analogue of the Chow weight structure and Chow t-structure.
-A poster with a broad discussion of this project can be found [here](./Piessevaux_bigs_poster.pdf)
+  We apply techniques from global homotopy theory in the setting of equivariant motivic homotopy theory to obtain a structural description of the cellular subcategory.
+After completion at a prime, we show that this category is entirely topological, in that it is equivalent to the completion of synthetic equivariant spectra.
+The latter are an appropriate generalisation of syntehtic spectra to the equivariant setting: they give rise to a perfect even filtration on equivariant spectra, are related to (and in fact determined by) the equivariant Adams--Novikov spectral sequence, and form a one-parameter deformation with special fibre living over the moduli stack of equivariant formal groups. [arXiv](https://arxiv.org/abs/2510.20197).
+An early poster with a more broad-audience discussion can be found [here](./Piessevaux_bigs_poster.pdf)

 - **An equivariant Adams spectral sequence based on MO**